 Talking to a careers adviser may help you focus on what you are looking for and help you to work out how to get where you want to be.

-You have choices in full or part-time education and training after you get your GCSE results.
+The following videos explains your choices in full or part-time education and training after you get your GCSE results: